 According to a study published in Nature Reviews, entitled “Paracetamol Use During Pregnancy — a Call for Precautionary Action,” children have a higher risk of developing certain neurological conditions if their parent uses acetaminophen/paracetamol while pregnant.
 Some of these conditions include:

-Multiple studies have demonstrated that there may be a link between Tylenol use during pregnancy and autism in infants.
+Multiple studies have demonstrated that there may be a link between acetaminophen use during pregnancy and autism in infants.
 For example, one study conducted by the Danish National Birth Cohort, operating under the umbrella of the Danish Epidemiology Science Center, stated that acetaminophen is the most common pain reliever used to manage pain during pregnancy.

 Their research involved 64,322 children and mothers who were enrolled in the Cohort from 1996 to 2002.
 Over 12.7 years, they followed the subjects to discern whether prenatal acetaminophen use could potentially be connected to the development of ASD in young children.
-They concluded that, in fact, using Tylenol and other acetaminophen products while pregnant was associated with a heightened risk of autism accompanied by hyperkinetic symptoms.
+They concluded that, in fact, using acetaminophen products while pregnant was associated with a heightened risk of autism accompanied by hyperkinetic symptoms.

 They found that more than 50 percent of the women in the study had used acetaminophen during pregnancy.
 The researchers also found that 31 percent of those children diagnosed with ASD had also been diagnosed with a hyperactivity disorder.

 Evidence has emerged that in addition to ASD, prenatal acetaminophen may also contribute to the development of ADHD in children as they age.
-Using the findings of the Danish National Birth Cohort, UCLA researchers and scientists from the University of Aarhus confirmed that children of women who use Tylenol or acetaminophen during pregnancy are more likely to develop ADHD as they grow up.
+Using the findings of the Danish National Birth Cohort, UCLA researchers and scientists from the University of Aarhus confirmed that children of women who used acetaminophen during pregnancy are more likely to develop ADHD as they grow up.
 The findings also reveal that using acetaminophen while a baby is in utero can contribute to cerebral palsy.

 According to research published in the International Journal of Epidemiology in 2017, prenatal use of acetaminophen was directly associated with an increased risk of being diagnosed with CP or unilateral spastic CP after birth.
 Researchers from UCLA, the University of Aarhus, the University of Copenhagen, the Cerebral Palsy Register of Norway, the Norwegian Institute of Public Health, and other entities collaborated together on the study.

 Gathering evidence is a crucial aspect of your case.
-To obtain compensation, you will need to be able to prove who was liable and demonstrate how prenatal Tylenol or acetaminophen led to your child’s disability or disorder.
-First, you must be able to show that the manufacturer owed you a duty of care to warn you of the potential risks associated with taking Tylenol while pregnant.
+To obtain compensation, you will need to be able to prove who was liable and demonstrate how prenatal acetaminophen led to your child’s disability or disorder.
+First, you must be able to show that the manufacturer owed you a duty of care to warn you of the potential risks associated with taking acetaminophen while pregnant.
 You’ll also need to demonstrate that the manufacturer was negligent when they failed to disclose the dangers of their product, which led to your child’s condition.

 Before you start the legal process, we highly recommend hiring a lawyer to represent you, preferably one who has experience litigating civil cases against powerful corporations and negligent product manufacturers.
 Your attorney will help you navigate the legal process and keep you updated about all critical developments in your case.
 They can also offer you pertinent legal advice and help you understand the likely outcome of your case.